abhishek2024/Chatbot-Deep-Learning/deeppavlov/models/spellers/error_model/README.md

 # Automatic spelling correction component

-Automatic spelling correction component is based on [An Improved Error Model for Noisy Channel Spelling Correction](http://www.aclweb.org/anthology/P00-1037) by Eric Brill and Robert C. Moore and uses statistics based error model, a static dictionary and an ARPA language model to correct spelling errors.
+Automatic spelling correction reader is based on
+[An Improved Error Model for Noisy Channel Spelling Correction](http://www.aclweb.org/anthology/P00-1037) by Eric Brill and Robert C. Moore and uses statistics based error model, a static dictionary and an ARPA language model to correct spelling errors.